kdeldycke/kevin-deldycke-blog/content/posts/how-to-fix-flash-kubuntu.md

 title: How-to fix Flash on Kubuntu
 wordpress_id: 3890
 category: English
-tags: adobe, apt-get, flash, KDE, kpackagekit, kubuntu, Linux, package, plugin, Web
+tags: adobe, apt-get, flash, KDE, kpackagekit, Kubuntu, Ubuntu, Linux, package, plugin, Web

 If like me you want the greatest and latest Flash version on your Kubuntu, you probably added the [SevenMachine's repository](http://launchpad.net/~sevenmachines/+archive/flash) to your sources.
 Else, you should, as it's where you'll find all the fresh Flash packages, for both 32 bits and 64 bits architectures.